mindee/devrel/onboarding/onboarding.md

 ## Try docTR

+*If you are on an M1 MacBook, you may not be able to make docTR works for now: [we are working on the setup process](https://github.com/mindee/devrel/issues/76)*

 [DocTR](https://github.com/mindee/doctr/) (Document Text Recognition) is our open source OCR.
 It is the engine running under Mindee (soon).
-We don't make money directly from open sourcing it, but it's a way to give back to our community, and let's be honest, a trojan horse.
+We don't make money directly from open sourcing it, but it's a way to give back to our community, and let's be honest, a Trojan horse.
 Since we are the principal maintainer of this project, it's nice that you know a little about it, even if it may not be a focus of yours.

 ## Choose your own path